nasa-gibs/worldview/config/default/common/config/metadata/stories/australia_fires_2019_2020/step001.md

-Australia has been experiencing one of its worst fire seasons on record.
-Bushfires started as early as September 2019 and have continued to burn throughout southeastern Australia for months.
+In 2019, Australia experienced one of its worst fire seasons on record.
+Bushfires started as early as September 2019 and continued to burn throughout southeastern Australia for months.